adamheins/lick/README.md

 ```

 ## Contributing
 Pull requests are welcome!
 Especially ones adding new licenses.
+Fields that
+need to be filled out in the license should be placed between angled brackets
+(`< >`).
+The field names should not contain whitespace.
+The name of the
+license's file name must all be added to `LICENSES` list in the `lick` source
+file.

 ## License
 MIT license.
 See the LICENSE file.